Introduction

 • Super easy installation of Odoo for development

-• Super easy installation of Odoo for production
+• Super easy installation of Odoo for production (see docs)

 • Simple way to manage multiple development instances of Odoo on same developer's machine